What to stock in your survival kit to be prepared for a natural disaster

-Since weather like this was so unexpected, at least in the Northeast, few of us were prepared.
+Tropical storms and hurricanes like Dorian, which is expected to make landfall in Florida this weekend, are common at this time of the year and often come with a warning.
+But since a tornado was so unexpected, at least in the Northeast, few of us were prepared.
 But now, many more are.
 Not just in our area, but everywhere, as these kinds of scenarios become more common.

 “No matter where you live, climate change is affecting your weather,” says Peter Howe, associate professor of geography at Utah State University.
 “In many cases, it magnifies existing types of weather hazards, depending on where you are.
 It also makes some types of extreme weather much more likely in places that haven’t experienced it, so individual preparedness is critical.”